zzzprojects/docs/entityframework-extensions.net/pages/getting-started/configure-column-options.md

   * `ColumnSynchronizeDeleteKeySubsetNames`
   * `QueryFilterPrimaryKeyNames`

----

 ## Options with the "Formula" Suffix

-Options with the **"Formula"** suffix, like `MergeMatchedAndFormula`, let you hardcode a SQL fragment that will be inserted directly into the generated SQL statement.
+Options with the **"Formula"** suffix, like `MergeMatchedAndFormula`, let you hardcode a SQL fragment that is inserted directly into the generated SQL statement.

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore